 2. The egg donor doesn’t have the rights to the child.

-Egg donation agencies use contracts to ensure that everyone is on the same page and to prevent surprises from arising.
+Egg donation agencies and egg banks use contracts to ensure that everyone is on the same page and to prevent surprises from arising.
 The egg donor agreement gives intended parents control of all eggs retrieved from the donor as well as any resulting embryos.
 Intended parents can use them as they wish, including IVF to produce children of their own, donation to a third-party, or medical research.

 3. More egg donors donate their eggs for altruistic reasons than financial reasons.